 To shoppers, it's smart shopping.

 To cellular companies, it is the reason they can sell the more expensive smartphones.

 To Amazon, it's just business.

-Once your customers purchase, Amazon does a swell job of showing them related items meaning they have even less reasons to go back to your brick and mortar store.
+Once your customers purchase, Amazon does a swell job of showing them related items, meaning they have even fewer reasons to return to your brick-and-mortar store.